 It is clear that the standard matrix basis of the $\Hom$-space given in (\ref{genericHomspace}) will be the tensor (Kronecker) product of the standard matrix basis elements of the individual $\Hom$-spaces given in (\ref{tensorgenericHomspace}), and so the dimension of this space is

-Clearly, by setting $l_r = 0$ for all $r \in [m]$ in (\ref{dimensionsubspace}), the $S_{n_1} \times \dots \times S_{n_m}$-invariant maps have dimension $\prod_{r = 1}^{m} \Bell(k_r, n_r)$.
+Clearly, by setting $l_r = 0$ for all $r \in [m]$ in (\ref{dimensionsubspace}), the $S_{n_1} \times \dots \times S_{n_m}$--invariant maps have dimension $\prod_{r = 1}^{m} \Bell(k_r, n_r)$.

-In other words, what we have shown is that to find the basis of the $\Hom$-space given in (\ref{genericHomspace}), all we need to do is to consider all possible side-by-side combinations of the appropriate orbit basis diagrams for each of the individual vector spaces $P_{k_r}^{l_r}(n_r)$ (those in bijective correspondence with $\Pi_{l_r + k_r, n_r}$), and calculate, for each such combination, each constituent's image under its respective map $\Phi_{k_r, n_r}^{l_r}$, and then finally calculate the tensor (Kronecker) product of the resulting matrices.
+In other words, to find the basis of the $\Hom$-space given in (\ref{genericHomspace}), all we need to do is to consider all possible side-by-side combinations of the appropriate orbit basis diagrams for each of the individual vector spaces $P_{k_r}^{l_r}(n_r)$ (those in bijective correspondence with $\Pi_{l_r + k_r, n_r}$), and calculate, for each such combination, each constituent's image under its respective map $\Phi_{k_r, n_r}^{l_r}$, and then finally calculate the tensor (Kronecker) product of the resulting matrices.
 This makes for quite a powerful diagrammatic method for finding such a basis.